Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 📌 Day 18: Diagonal Difference

 Problem Statement: The primary diagonal is formed by the elements from the top-left to the bottom-right.
 The secondary diagonal is formed by the elements from the top-right to the bottom-left.

+📌 Day 19: Plus Minus

+Problem Statement: Given an array of integers, calculate the fractions of its elements that are positive, negative, and zeros.
+Print the decimal value of each fraction to 6 decimal places